Karinza38/synalice/README.md

-- 👋 Hi, I'm Nikita.
+👋 Hi, I'm Nikita.
-- 👀 I’m interested in programming and getting a job as a back-end software dev.
+✨ I’m in interested in getting a job as a back-end software dev.
-- 🌱 I’m currently working on a telegram bot and some web projects.
+🌱 I’m currently working on a telegram bot and have some plans for other projects.
-- 💙 I’m looking to collaborate on any web projects out there.
-Although, something else would also be interesting.
+💙 I’m really looking forward to collaborate on any web projects.
+Something from a different field would also be very interesting!
-- 📫 You can reach me on telegram (@synalice), Discord (synalice#4642) or send an e-mail (nikita.nikita.krasnov@gmail.com).
+📫 You can reach me on telegram (@synalice), Discord (synalice#4642) or send an e-mail (nikita.nikita.krasnov@gmail.com).

 <!---
 synalice/synalice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.